Find the answers to your questions here, or contact email@example.com for more information.

 Encampers must agree to abide by certain basic rules of behavior.
 Encampers are expected to treat other Encampers, staff, and guests with respect, and to participate fully in Encampment activities.
 Because this program involves living and working with people from very different backgrounds and confronting issues that can be challenging, Encampers must have the desire and capacity to embrace these situations and to grow and learn from them.

-What should my child bring to the Encampment?
+What should my young person bring to the Encampment?

-A Packing List (PDF) is available for download.
-We will be sending the list to all accepted Encampers.
+A packing list is provided upon acceptance into the program.
 Basically, Encampers should bring casual clothing and footwear for the 3-week program, and one “business attire” outfit.
 Athletic and swimming attire are encouraged.
 Laundry facilities will be available.
 Encampers should bring appropriate toiletries.
 Basic linens are typically provided.
 Encampers may bring musical instruments, water bottle, camera, cell phone (specific policies TBD), recorded music (iPod, etc.), books.

-Are there any items my child should not bring?
+Are there any items my young person should not bring?

 Please do not bring items such as computers, tablets (iPads), etc.; these will be available at the Encampment site.
 Dangerous items such as knives or other weapons are not allowed.
 Illegal items are – of course – not allowed.